Turning Point UK: Launch and early years

 The group was launched in December 2018 by Charlie Kirk, the founder of Turning Point USA, and Candace Owens, then the communications director of the US group, at the Royal Automobile Club in London.
 Among those attending the event were Andy Wigmore, Paul Joseph Watson, James Delingpole and filmmaker Amanda Eliasch (a follower of David Icke).
 The event was hosted by John Mappin, a hotel owner and QAnon supporter.

 On the day of its social media launch in February 2019, MPs including Jacob Rees-Mogg and Priti Patel tweeted supportive messages for the organisation, as did Nigel Farage, while it was marked for criticism by others.
-From its inception, the organisation and its leading members were the subject of widespread popular ridicule on the social networking service Twitter.
+At its inception, the organisation and its leading members were the subject of widespread popular ridicule on the social networking service Twitter.
 The ridicule continued for at least a week.
 It was described by the BBC as "a tsunami of online mockery".
 The launch of its Twitter account was accompanied by multiple parody accounts, along with a parody of the organisation's website created by a 'left-leaning student' calling himself 'Skeptical Seventh'.
 There was also a protest from the charity Turning Point over potential confusion caused by similarities between the two names.

 Turning Point UK's chairman was George Farmer until April 2019.
-Farmer was Candace Owens' fiancee, a Conservative Party donor, the son of a Conservative peer, and was close to far right activist Paul Joseph Watson of conspiracy theory website Infowars.
+Farmer was Candace Owens' fiancé, a Conservative Party donor, the son of a Conservative peer, and was close to far right activist Paul Joseph Watson of conspiracy theory website Infowars.
 Until 2021 its CEO was Ollie Anisfeld (the son of Lance Forman, former Brexit Party MEP for London).
 At its launch in 2019 the group had employed several full-time staff.

-In June 2019, it held a £180-a-head fundraising dinner hosted by Ferzana Barclay, wife of Daily Telegraph owner Aidan Barclay.
+In June 2019 it held a £180-a-head fundraising dinner hosted by Ferzana Barclay, wife of Daily Telegraph owner Aidan Barclay.
 This was attended by Nigel Farage, artist Amanda Eliasch, Brexit Party chair Richard Tice, antisemitic conspiracy theorist John Mappin, Brexit Party candidate Lance Forman, and pundit Toby Young.